Kiplagat shocks world champ Kiprop in sizzling 1,500m

-(Reuters) - Kenyan Silas Kiplagat became the fourth-fastest 1,500 meters runner of all time as he shocked countryman Asbel Kiprop at the Monaco Diamond League meeting on Friday.
+(Reuters) - Kenyan Silas Kiplagat shocked compatriot Asbel Kiprop to become the fourth-fastest 1,500 meters runner of all time at a sizzling Monaco Diamond League meeting on Friday.

-Kiplagat clocked a year-leading three minutes, 27.64 seconds to surprise two-time world champion Kiprop, who was attempting to break Hicham El Guerrouj’s 16-year-old world record of 3:26.00 in the race.
+Kiplagat broke through to run a year-leading three minutes, 27.64 seconds and surprise two-time world champion Kiprop, who was attempting to break Hicham El Guerrouj’s 16-year-old world record of 3:26.00 in the race.

 “I could see Silas coming closer and closer.
 It was a tough race,” said Kiprop, who ran 3:28.45.

+“I always run well here, so I‘m thinking my win and result is no surprise.
+I was aware I can do it.”

+Botswana’s Nijel Amos and U.S. sprinters Justin Gatlin and Tori Bowie also posted the best performances of the year.

-Botswana’s Nijel Amos delivered another surprise when he defeated fading Kenyan world record holder David Rudisha in the 800 meters.
+Olympic silver medallist Amos delivered a second middle-distance surprise when he defeated fading Kenyan world record holder and Olympic champion David Rudisha in the 800 meters.

 Amos finished in 1:42.45, the year’s top time, with Pierre-Ambroise Bosse setting a French record of 1:42.53 in second place.
 Rudisha was fifth.